Build a No-Code Intune Copilot in Azure OpenAI Studio

 Show user dialog with Endpoint Analytics (Smartphone Replacement Tool)

 It is not always easy to reach users via email or other channels.
-When there are projects running to exchange e.g. smartphones or migrations from files from a network drive to an SharePoint it is hard reach the users and get an answer.
+When there are projects running to exchange e.g. smartphones or migrations of files from a network drive to a SharePoint it is hard to reach the users and get an answer.
 Intune provides with Endpoint Analytics a very good on board tool to easily reach users via a user dialog.
 In this blog I will show how you can use this with the example of a smartphone exchange.
 The dialog and the method can be adapted to many other use cases.

 Read More »